DynoSurf: Neural Deformation-based Temporally Consistent Dynamic Surface Reconstruction: Introduction

 Furthermore, the design of the deformation field is particularly important.
 Optimization-based methods~\cite{li2008global,li2009robust,yao2020quasi} often employ the embedded deformation graph~\cite{sumner2007embedded} for non-rigid deformation, but they depend on the spatial position and mesh quality of the template surface.
 Some methods~\cite{zhang2023self,park2021nerfies,tretschk2021non} directly use a network to predict the deformation for each point, lacking explicit control of the local structure. \cite{bozic2021neural} proposes a neural deformation graph to reconstruct dynamic objects.
-However, they use this graph to reconstruct the geometric surface and non-rigid deformation simultaneously.
-This makes it need a more complex loss function, leading to the learning unstable.
+However, they have some restrictions on the location and connection relationships of nodes, which necessitates the use of multiple loss functions.
 Therefore, we propose a deformation field based on explicit learnable control points, which improves the explicit controllability of the deformation field based on implicit representation.
 We also learn the blending weights between the points on the template surface and the control points.
 This allows us to adaptively learn the deformation consistency of surface points based on motion information.

-In this paper, we aim to reconstruct a temporally consistent surface from continuous dynamic 3D point cloud sequences.
+In this paper, we aim to reconstruct a temporally consistent surface from continuous dynamic 3D point cloud sequences with not-fixed length.
 We propose a reconstruction framework combining a template surface representation and a learnable deformation field based on the learnable control points and blending weight.
 Extensive experiments on three benchmark datasets demonstrate that our proposed temporally-consistent surface reconstruction outperforms the state-of-the-art methods to a large extent.

-To summarize, our contributions are as follows: \begin{itemize} \item We propose a new learning framework for reconstructing temporally-consistent dynamic surfaces from time-varying point cloud sequences that can be trained \textit{without} requiring any shape prior, ground-truth surface, and ground-truth temporal correspondence information as supervision.
+To summarize, our contributions are as follows: \begin{itemize} \item We propose a new learning framework for reconstructing temporally-consistent dynamic surfaces from {continuous dynamic} point cloud sequences that can be trained \textit{without} requiring any shape prior, ground-truth surface, and ground-truth temporal correspondence information as supervision.

 \item We propose a coarse-to-fine learning strategy for unsupervised static surface reconstruction based on the deformable tetrahedron representation.

 \item We propose a deformation representation based on learnable control points and blending weights that can better maintain local structure while being independent of object category.